-Diamond drill (DD) core samples for laboratory assay are typically 1 metre samples of diamond saw cut 1/2 diameter core.
+Diamond drill (DD) core samples for laboratory assay are typically 1 metre samples of diamond saw cut 1⁄2 diameter core.
 In the rare cases where the core was friable or unconsolidated the sample was collected from one side of the core using a scoop.
-Where distinct mineralisation boundaries are logged, sample Include reference to measures taken to ensure sample lengths are adjusted to the respective geological contact.
-RC samples were sub-sampled at 1.0 m intervals representivity and the appropriate calibration of any using a rotary splitter mounted below the cyclone.
-The splitter produced 2 x 30% splits and 1 x 40% split.
-The two 30% splits were used as primary sample and field duplicate (if submitted) with the 40% split used for logging and then stored at the MGL core yard.
+Where distinct mineralisation boundaries are logged, sample lengths are adjusted to the respective geological contact.
+RC samples were sub-sampled at 1.0 m intervals representivity and the appropriate calibration of any measurement tools or systems used.

+Assacts of the determination of mineralisation that are for logging and then stored at the MGL core yard.